guifel/nocust-client-doc/README.md

 const ALICE_PRIV = wallets[1].privateKey

-// Specify to which commit-chain we want to connect const lqdManager = new LQDManager({
+// Specify to which commit-chain we want to connect const nocustManager = new NocustManager({
   rpcApi: web3,
   hubApiUrl: 'https://rinkeby.liquidity.network/',
-  contractAddress: '0x6B9f10931E88349A572F2f0883E49528902B4b5D',
+  contractAddress: '0x7e9c7846a22d4D6a8Fde0B586Ab1860B00316611',
   });

 const sendToALice = async () => {

-  // Register an address with the commit-chain await lqdManager.register(BOB_PUB) await lqdManager.register(ALICE_PUB)
+  // Register Alice and Bob with the commit-chain.
+This is required to be done at least once per address in order to receive commit-chain transaction.
+  // Note that the registration is done implicitly when sending your first transfer. await nocustManager.registerAddress(BOB_PUB) await nocustManager.registerAddress(ALICE_PUB)

   // Send 0.00 fETH on the commit-chain to Alice
-  // In this example, we send 0 fETH, because Alice doesn't have any funds yet, and yes, we can send 0-value commit-chain transaction, haha const txId = await lqdManager.postTransfer({
+  // In this example, we send 0 fETH, because Alice doesn't have any funds yet, and yes, we can send 0-value commit-chain transaction, haha const txId = await nocustManager.sendTransaction({
       to: ALICE_PUB,
       // 0.00 fEther in Wei as BigNumber.
       amount: (new BigNumber(0.00)).shiftedBy(-18),